HCAya/profile/index.md

 ## About Me

-I am a Ph.D. student at Theoretical Chemistry Institute, Department of Chemistry, University of Wisconsin-Madison.
+I am a Ph.D. student at Theoretical Chemistry Institute, University of Wisconsin-Madison.
+I have got my B.S. in Chemistry at Peking University.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Molecular Simulation:** biomolecular dynamics.
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Machine Learning:** generative models for scientific discovery.

 ## News

-- **[Feb.
-2020]** Our paper about incremental learning is accepted to CVPR 2020.
-- **[Feb.
-2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!
-- **[Sept.
-2019]** Our paper about few-shot learning is accepted to NeurIPS 2019.
-- **[Mar.
-2019]** Our paper about few-shot learning is accepted to CVPR 2019.
+- **[Sep.
+2024]** I can't give you a definite answer at the moment.

 {% include_relative _includes/publications.md %}